 The Oral-B Pro 100 serves a purpose, it does what it needs to do.

-It looks good and is comfortable to hold, but new and existing electric toothbrush owners will be disappointed.
+It looks good and is comfortable to hold, but it does have some compromises.

 - 1 cleaning mode